-The \emph{multi-armed bandit} (MAB) framework is commonly used to model the interaction between recommender systems or search engines with their users ~\citep{zhou2015survey}.
+The \emph{multi-armed bandit} (MAB) framework is commonly used to model the interaction between recommender systems or search engines with their users ~\citep{zhou_survey_2016}.
 In MAB, an \emph{agent} performs \emph{actions} and receives \emph{rewards}, where each reward is sampled from an unknown reward distribution conditioned on the action.
 The goal is to learn a \emph{policy} for the agent that maximizes the cumulative reward over multiple iterations.
 In a \emph{contextual} MAB, the reward distribution is also conditioned on a \emph{context} that is observed by the agent, and is used as an additional input to the policy function.

-Bandit policies are commonly learned \emph{online}, where we run a policy in production and update it iteratively using the observed rewards~\citep{zhou2015survey}.
+Bandit policies are commonly learned \emph{online}, where we run a policy in production and update it iteratively using the observed rewards~\citep{zhou_survey_2016}.
 However, deploying untested policies to production is risky.
 An alternative is to leverage the logged data from historical customer interactions to learn a policy \emph{offline}.
 The fundamental problem of offline learning is \emph{off-policy evaluation} (OPE), where we try to estimate the expected reward of a new policy without deploying it.
-OPE is preferable to online evaluation because it shortens the feedback loop, is less expensive to set up and run, is reproducible, and reduces the risk of degrading customer experience by running a suboptimal policy in production.

 The disadvantage of OPE is that the computed value is only an \emph{estimate} of the true value of the policy, and the success of offline learning depends on how accurate this estimate is.
-When the policy used to gather logged data has a low probability of choosing a subset of actions, existing estimators based on \emph{inverse propensity scoring}~\citep[IPS,][]{robins1994ips} can be inaccurate \citep{sachdeva2020}.
-This problem is especially potent when the number of actions is large, as is often the case in recommender systems~\citep{swaminathan2017off}.
+When the policy used to gather logged data has a low probability of choosing a subset of actions, existing estimators based on \emph{inverse propensity scoring}~\citep[IPS,][]{robins_estimation_1994} can be inaccurate \citep{sachdeva_off-policy_2020}.
+This problem is especially potent when the number of actions is large, as is often the case in recommender systems~\citep{swaminathan_off-policy_2017}.